 Businesses should also be mindful of any adverse PR, which can cause major damage to brand reputation and could be magnified by social media.
-These costs may not be immediately quantifiable but also represent a significant risk.
+These costs may not be immediately quantifiable but they do represent a significant risk.

 Transferring the risk with insurance

-A Product Recall policy can provide a business with the financial reassurance and support they need by covering the costs of a recall, investigations, as well as replacing the loss of sales to keep the business afloat.
+A Product Recall policy can provide a business with the financial reassurance and support they need by covering the costs of a recall, and an investigation, as well as replacing the loss of sales.
 Certain policies also cover the costs of appointing a PR firm to negate any negative publicity.

 Given the often large figures involved in claims, Product Recall insurance tends to be viewed as a form of balance sheet protection.
-Premiums reflect the risks associated and therefore aren’t minimal; however, a quotation can allow a business to decide whether it’s more cost-effective to manage the risk internally or have the reassurance of an insurance policy ready to cover the costs.
+Premiums reflect the risks associated and therefore can be substantial; however, a quotation can allow a business to decide whether it’s more cost-effective to manage the risk internally or have the reassurance of an insurance policy ready to cover the costs.